alexoughton/rtd-openstack-xenserver/docs/4-install-identity-keystone-on-controller.rst

 .. highlight:: none

-4. Install Identity (Keystone) on controller
+4. Install Identity (keystone) on controller
 ============================================

 This page is based on the following OpenStack Installation Guide pages: